 What is the difference between a BBQ spritz and a mop?

-Pitmasters far and wide have used some form of liquid to keep their low and slow barbecue briskets, ribs, and pork roasts from drying out.
+Pitmasters have used some form of liquid to keep their low and slow barbecue briskets, ribs, and pork roasts from drying out.
 They did this in one of two ways.
 The first is the mop, and the second is the spritz.
 So what is the difference between these two?

-- Mop: Traditional barbecue mops contain a liquid base like apple cider vinegar or apple juice but can also include brown sugar, maple syrup, seasonings, and even barbecue sauce.
+- Mop: Traditional barbecue mops contain a liquid base like apple cider vinegar or apple juice but can also include brown sugar, maple syrup, seasonings, and barbecue sauce.
 Mops can be thicker and are usually applied with a mop brush.

 When do you use a BBQ spritz?